What is Your “Why” for Working Safe? (Safety Talk)

 Finding Your “Why” for Working Safe

-Working safely does not come natural for many of us.
+Working safely does not come naturally for many of us.
 It can even be argued that many aspects of working safely actually work against our own human nature.
-Because of these facts, it is important to find your “why” for working safe on the job.
-Motivations for each individual will vary greatly, but below are a couple reasons that could serve as your “why” for choosing to work safe.
+Because of this possibility, it is important to find your “why” for working safely on the job.
+Motivations for each individual will vary greatly, but below are a couple of reasons that could serve as your “why” for choosing to work safe.

 The mentioned drivers for possibilities for your “why” is just the tip of the iceberg in the list of reasons why you should want to work safe.
-While working safely or following all of the safety policies and procedures may not come natural for many of us, finding your “why” can make a huge difference in taking steps towards becoming a safer worker.
+While working safely or following all of the safety policies and procedures may not come naturally for many of us, finding your “why” can make a huge difference in taking steps toward becoming a safer worker.